Inclusiveness means everyone

-If you want to work directly with the disabled or your fitness club could grow by catering to the disabled as a market niche, there’s a certification that enables you to do just that.
-It’s the Certified Inclusive Fitness Trainer certification, which was developed by the American College of Sports Medicine, in collaboration with the National Center on Health, Physical Activity and Disability.
+If you want to train disabled people or your fitness club could grow by catering to special populations as a market niche, there’s a certification that enables you to do just that.
+It’s the Certified Inclusive Fitness Trainer (CIFT) certification, which was developed by the American College of Sports Medicine, in collaboration with the National Center on Health, Physical Activity and Disability.

 I’m sure you’d agree that, as a fitness trainer or gym owner, it never hurts to have additional tools in your toolbox.
 You really will benefit if you can cater to specific segments of the fitness market.
-It’s a competitive field and trainers and owners need to be able to stand out from the crowd to potential new membership.
+It’s a competitive field and trainers and owners need to be able to stand out from the crowd.

-The provisions of Title III of the Americans With Disabilities Act stipulate that you have to pay the cost of making your business accessible to disabled members of the public just to open your doors without getting sued anyway, so why not be proactive and staff your gym with experts in the field?
+The provisions of Title III of the Americans With Disabilities Act stipulate that you have to pay the cost of making your business accessible to people with disabilities just to open your doors, so why not be proactive and staff your gym with experts in the field?

 The term special population covers a wide range of people.
-They can be seniors, survivors of cancer or other illnesses, people struggling to lose weight or those who have some sort of physical or mental disability, but who are otherwise fit.
+They can be seniors, survivors of cancer or other illnesses, people struggling to lose weight or those with some sort of physical, sensory or cognitive limitation, but who are otherwise fit.
 Special populations can be great additional market segments to pursue.
 However, you do pick up responsibilities and risks when you court special populations as markets.

 Additionally, if you’re a fitness center owner then you are going to consider your facility in terms of resources and what sort of activities are going to fit your space.
 Whether you have a pool or floor space for group activities like yoga that is going to influence your decisions about what market to go after.
 You may want to market to seniors with low impact group activities and make that a featured service, if it suits your market and you’ve got the floor space for the classes.

-The National Center on Health, Physical Activity and Disability (NCHPAD) works to initiate and coordinate health care program for the disabled.
+The National Center on Health, Physical Activity and Disability (NCHPAD) works to initiate and coordinate health care program for people with disabilities.
 The concept of inclusiveness in health and fitness is something they’ve been working to promote nationwide.